Hong Kong activist behind Tiananmen vigil sentenced to 15 months prison | Law-Order

 Despite the ban, thousands lit candles across the city in 2020, and smaller crowds did the same in 2021.
 Chow's charge relates to social media posts titled "Lighting a candle is not a crime: Stand one's ground," and her Ming Pao newspaper article titled "Candlelight carries the weight of conscience and the Hong Kong people persevere in telling the truth."

-Magistrate Amy Chan in the West Kowloon Magistrates' Court said she found the posts and article were meant "to encourage, persuade, make suggestions to and put pressure on members of the public," and "amounted to inciting others to knowingly take part in an unauthorized assembly."
+Magistrate Amy Chan said she found the posts and article were meant "to encourage, persuade, make suggestions to and put pressure on members of the public," and "amounted to inciting others to knowingly take part in an unauthorised assembly."
 Chan added the assembly caused "a public health risk."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)